 Louisville Employment Discrimination Attorneys

-Representing Victims of Workplace Discrimination in Kentucky & Indiana
+Representing Those in Kentucky & Indiana

 Title VII of the Civil Rights Act of 1964 protects U.S. workers from discrimination on the basis of race, color, national origin, sex (and pregnancy), disability, age, genetic information, citizenship status, and religion.
 With some variations, depending on the state, the law typically applies to any employer with at least 15 employees.
 While this is a federal statute, most states have also enacted similar anti-discrimination laws based on Title VII.

 For example, under Kentucky’s Civil Rights Act, it is illegal for an employer to discriminate against an employee for all of the aforementioned reasons or, additionally, on the basis of:

 - Physical or mental disability

 - AIDS/HIV status

 - Smoker/nonsmoker status

 - Use of tobacco while not on duty

 - Occupational pneumoconiosis as a result of coal dust exposure (without respiratory impairment)